zhenging/pols202/notes/13_interest_group_and_political_party/exam_4_interest_group_and_political_parties.md

 + Use the questions on pg 1 to guide your reading of MK Cp.
 9 and instructor lectures.
 + Choose from the following questions to prepare your Forum write-up.

 1\.
 Define interest groups and explain the three key roles interest groups play for their members.
-What was James Madison’s concern against interests and what was his solution?
+What was James Madison's concern against interests and what was his solution?
 Would he support or dissuade our present state of interest groups?
 > p.284
 + The Many Roles Interest Groups Play (Informing Members, Communicating Member's View, and Mobilizing the Public)
 + James Madison's Concern. **Pluralism**.
 The answer to the problem of interest groups is more interest groups. (p.288)